BrouZie/sokratOS/README.md

 ---

+> [!NOTE]
-**Note**: This is an opinionated setup.
-It's recommended to review the installation scripts and customize them to your preferences before running.
+> 1. This is an opinionated setup
+> 1. It is recommended to review the installation script before running.
+> 1. This is NOT an operating system - sokratOS is an implementation of Arch and Hyprland